KovalovOL/Redis-Cashing-Example/README.md

 # Mini Social Network – Users, Communities, Posts, Comments

-### This project is already hosted in aws with RDS and EC2
+### This project is already hosted on aws with RDS and EC2

 **Link to server:** http://56.228.23.236:8000/docs